pgourishankar07/E-Commerce-Site/README.md

-A E-Commerce site cloned forom GreatStack just for Analyzing purpose
+An E-Commerce site cloned forom GreatStack just for Analyzing purpose